qatrackplus/qatrackplus/docs/user/reports/reports.rst

     * :ref:`Due and Overdue QC <reports-due_overdue>`: This report shows QC tests which are currently due or overdue

+* Service Log:

+    * :ref:`Service Event Summary <reports-service_event_summary>`: This report
+      summarizes the Service Events logged for selected Sites & Units in a given time period.

+    * :ref:`Service Event Details <reports-service_event_details>`: This report
+      provides details for the Service Events logged for selected Sites & Units in a given time period.

+    * :ref:`Service Event Personnel Summary <reports-service_event_personnel>`:
+      This report summarizes the people involved in Service Events logged for selected Sites & Units over a given time period.

+    * :ref:`Service Event Personnel Summary <reports-service_event_times>`:
+      This report summarizes the service time, lost time, and uptime percentages for selected Sites & Units over a given time period.

 If there are other reports you would like to see please file an issue For